 Yoast has become bloated.

-At the time of writing this article, Yoast has 87.2k lines of codes while Rank Math has 51.3k, and Rank Math’s plugin zip size is about 3x smaller.
+At the time of writing this, Yoast has 87.2k lines of codes while Rank Math has 51.3k, and Rank Math’s plugin zip size is about 3 times smaller.
 Since I blog about WordPress speed, having lightweight plugins is super important to me and one of the main reasons I decided to switch.

 Yoast’s ads are also pretty intrusive.